Financial Aid Satisfactory Academic Progress (SAP) Policy

 • Passing credits received for pass/fail courses are considered attempted and earned credits.
 Failing grades in pass/fail courses are considered attempted but not earned.

-• Audited courses and non-credit courses are not considered credits attempted or earned.
+• Audited courses are not considered credits attempted or earned.

 • Remedial Coursework/Developmental courses are included in the calculation of both attempted and earned hours.